 Below is important information about our networks.

-- Residential students will connect to the internet through our high speed broadband connections which are installed in all University Dorm Rooms and through the wireless network in other parts of campus.
-You will need to have a 10/100 network card in your computer and a CAT5 network cable.
-(Standard offering on most computers.)
+- Residential students will connect to the internet through our high speed broadband connections (wired and wireless) which are installed in all University residence rooms and through the wireless network in other parts of campus.
+You will need to have a network card in your computer and a CAT5 network cable to use the wired port in your room.
 No other equipment is required.
 Individual dial-up/broadband accounts are not permitted.

 - An updated subscription-based antivirus program is required on all residential student computers that use Microsoft's Windows OS and is also highly recommended on other operating systems.
 More information is available on the Antivirus Information page.

 - File sharing has, in the past, interfered with official University Business and valid educational endeavors and therefore, is not allowed at any time.
-Please delete Kazaa, IMesh, Limewire, Aries, and/or any other file sharing programs on your machine before coming to campus.
+Please delete file sharing/torrent programs on your machine before coming to campus.

 - Students should check for and clean their computers of " spyware" before attempting to logon to the Campbell network.
 There are several free tools available for spyware detection and removal.
-The best are: Malwarebytes (www.malwarebytes.org), Adaware (www.lavasoftusa.com), Windows Defender (www.microsoft.com), and Spybot (www.safer-networking.org)
+The best are: Malwarebytes (www.malwarebytes.org) and Spybot (www.safer-networking.org)

 - You must install all Critical/High Priority operating system updates on Windows-based machines.
 Additionally, your machine should be setup to check for updates automatically.

-- Please bring all setup/restore disks and documentation with your computer.
-We cannot help you at the helpdesk without your disks.
-Additionally, if you require warranty service, your vendor may require you to have the disks.
+- Please bring all setup/restore disks and/or restore documentation with your computer.
+We cannot help you at the helpdesk without your disks and/or restore documentation.
+Additionally, if you require warranty service, your vendor may require you to have the disks and/or restore documentation.